2022 CAFA U-19 Futsal Championship: Squads

+Each national team have to submit a squad of 14 players, two of whom must be goalkeepers.

 Main tournament

 The main tournament schedule was announced on 6 February 2022.

 Goalscorers

 Awards

 The following awards were given at the conclusion of the tournament:

 The ranking for the Top Goalscorer was determined using the following criteria: goals, assists and fewest minutes played.